 2020 Tokyo Olympics: Top Tips for Coping with Japanese Culture

 The 2020 Olympics are scheduled to kick off on July 24th in Tokyo, Japan.
 It is, however, noteworthy that while it will be the biggest sporting event this year, some participants will be making their first international trip.
 As usual, there will be a wide variety of sports staged, ranging from soccer to boxing, swimming, cycling, and rugby.
-With so many high-profile sporting events happening in Tokyo, it begs the question, is it a chance for punters?
-Well, if you're looking forward to placing a bet on your favourite sports, this Draftkings offer should get you started.

 The new National Stadium, built for the 2020 Olympics.